samuelyeewl/specmatch-emp/docs/build-library.rst

    rj26.532.fits # ~3700 K
    rj59.1926.fits # ~6200 K

-Shift the spectra by running ``  `` which places spectra in this directory:
+We shift the spectra using by

 ::